 Andy Warhol set a precedent for these combined references to depictions of society’s least and most venerated in his series of screen test shots from 1962-64, The Thirteen Most Beautiful Boys, which began as a parody of the New York Police Department’s “Thirteen Most Wanted” campaign.
 But while Warhol’s Pop Art images privilege the physical beauty of their subjects, Wiley, along with Titus Kaphar, destabilizes the conventions of both traditional portraiture and the mug shot.
 Kaphar says that art history served as an important catalyst for his practice: “What seemed to be obvious oversights in the canon were regularly understated, suppressed or ignored,” says the artist.
 Kaphar’s Destiny IV is a composite portrait of multiple incarcerated women sourced from online mugshots.
 These women—whose features blur and coalesce on the canvas—all share racial identifiers as well as the same name.
 In portraying them within a large-scale portrait whose features shift and multiply, Kaphar simultaneously alludes to the disproportionate incarceration of people of color and asserts the potential for his subjects to transcend current conditions, pursue new destinies, and be represented, as Wiley says, “in states of stately grace and self-possession”—in control of their own lives and identities.

-The representation of African-American identity in advertising as well as in art is addressed in works by Sanford Biggers, Bruno Peinado, Hank Willis Thomas, and Fahamu Pecou.
+The representation of African-American identity in advertising as well as in art is addressed in works by Sanford Biggers, Hank Willis Thomas, and Fahamu Pecou.
 The bright colors and blinking lights of Sanford Biggers’s Smirk suggest carnival signs, while the form—broad red lips surrounding white teeth—alludes to the racist images of African Americans used in early 20th-century advertising.
-Bruno Peinado recreates a portion of a 1968 album cover featuring Tina Turner (designed by Tina and her husband, Ike, who is not visible in Peinado’s painting) that critiques the exploitation of African-American artists by a music industry then largely controlled by white Americans.
 Like Wiley and Kaphar’s portraits, works such as Fahamu Pecou’s Broken Open and Hank Willis Thomas’s And One resist the appropriation of African-American culture and deny the erasure of African-American experience.
-Inspired by #BlackLivesMatter, a simple hashtag that symbolizes an ongoing movement, Pecou’s painting attempts to reorient the angst and despair experienced by Black Americans by emphasizing beauty, strength, and resilience in this rock-star-like figure.
-Beauty, strength, and grace animate the figures in Hank Willis Thomas’s And One, while the proximity of a noose invites viewers to consider, remember, and question the history of black bodies as spectacle, as celebrated icon, and as targets of historical and present day violence.
+Inspired by #BlackLivesMatter, a simple hashtag that symbolizes an ongoing movement, Pecou’s painting attempts to reorient the angst and despair experienced by black Americans by emphasizing beauty, strength, and resilience in this rock-star-like figure.
+Beauty, strength, and grace animate the figures in Hank Willis Thomas’s And One, while the proximity of a noose invites viewers to consider, remember, and question the history of black bodies as spectacle, as celebrated icon, and as targets of historical and present-day violence.